lethain/staff-eng/src/stories/dmitry-petrashko.md

 [linkedin](https://www.linkedin.com/in/darkdimius/)

 **_Tell us a little about your current role: where do you work, your title and generally the sort of work do you and your team do._**
+I am a Staff engineer and one of 5 Pillar Tech Leads of Foundation, representing Developer Productivity.

 My team builds processes, tools and core libraries used during product development at Stripe, including testing frameworks, linters, typecheckers, build tools, libraries used for gradual rollout, and many others.
 Our work empowers Stripe engineers to focus on product.

 **_What does a “normal” Staff-plus engineer do at your company?
 Does your role look that way or does it differ?_**

-A staff engineer at Stripe isn’t a role, rather it’s a level that corresponds to expectation of impact, communication, people and project leadership skills.
+A Staff Engineer at Stripe isn’t a role, rather it’s a level that corresponds to expectation of impact, communication, people and project leadership skills.
 Staff engineers fill different roles, mine is a Pillar Tech Lead (PTL) role.
 In that role:

 *   PTLs help their teams make technical decisions that will play well with each other and with technical decisions made by other groups at Stripe.
 Teams at Stripe make most technical decisions themselves, but an experienced PTL can help fine tune those decisions to achieve better outcomes.
 PTLs also work as arbiters in cases where teams cannot reach an agreement amongst themselves on technical topics.
 *   PTLs guide the technical direction of Stripe, providing input on what are the most important problems to solve and setting the high level technical approaches to solving them.